boriskostadinov96/Phonebook-Web-App/README.md

 - Django: The web framework used for developing the application.

-- SQLAlchemy: An ORM used for database interaction and management.

-- PostgreSQL: The database system used to store album and song information.
+- SQLite3: Database system used to store and retrieve contact information.

-- HTML/CSS: For designing the user interface and styling the application.
+- HTML/CSS: For structuring and styling the user interface.

-- Django Forms: For handling user input and validation during album and song creation.
+- Django Templates: For rendering dynamic content, including contact lists and form handling for adding contacts.